-Of course, I was determined to include some Portuguese conservas (the beautifully designed Jose Gourmet), as well as two North American brands.
-FIshwife, with its whimsical boxes, and Scout -- both of which prioritizing ethically-sourced, premium fish.
+Of course, I was determined to include some Portuguese conservas (the beautifully designed Jose Gourmet), as well as two North American brands: FIshwife, with its whimsical boxes, and Scout -- both of which prioritize ethically-sourced, premium fish.
 And of course, to scoop, pile high and add crunch, a box of our go to Rustic Bakery flatbread!

 - Fishwife smoked sardines

 - Fishwife smoked tuna